-Response Agreement (NEBRA), respectively.
 An overview of the key obligations and responsibilities of Parties to the EADRA can be found in the Appendix.

 The EADRA also defines specific phases during a response to an EAD.
 The CCEAD and NMG each have various decision-making requirements during these phases, and it is important that representatives are familiar with such requirements prior to participating in a meeting.
-Clause 6 of the EADRA details each of the phases.

-The EADRA is formally reviewed every five (5) years, and a workshop facilitated by Animal Health Australia is also conducted annually.
-The workshop provides Parties to the EADRA an opportunity to discuss issues and make amendments, and also consider variations to and/or the development of guidance documents and business rules.
+The EADRA is formally reviewed every five (5) years.
+Animal Health Australia also conducts workshops to provide Parties to the EADRA with an opportunity to discuss issues and consider variations to the EADRA and/or the development of guidance documents and business rules.